NickyROV/year_2026/otter.md

 claw management through gripper setting is only supported by Ardupilot 4.5.3, which means it has to be roll back down as the updated version as of now is 4.5.5, check the following link for a full setup procedure,

 https://discuss.bluerobotics.com/t/bluerov2-heavy-gripper-not-working-no-pwm-output-for-gripper/21523/3

+otter equipped with 6 water-cool ESC alongside 6 thruster, whcih make room for components in WTC